faizan-m/faizan-m.github.io/projects.md

 ## Trinity College International Fire Fighting Robot Contest
 ### (Project Management, ROS, C++, Python, Micro-controllers)

-I have been involved in the contest since my freshman year of college as part of [my role in the Tufts Robotics Club](/experience.html#co-president-tufts-robotics-club).
+I have been involved with the contest since my freshman year of college as part of [my role in the Tufts Robotics Club](/experience.html#co-president-tufts-robotics-club).

 In 2018, I led the development of the software architecture for the robot which was based on a central Raspberry Pi Zero interfaced with an Arduino Mega.